 Royal Children’s Hospital: Allergy and immunology

-[Insert links to related local polices, i.e. Health Care Needs.]

 Review cycle and evaluation

-This policy was last updated on [insert date] and is scheduled for review in [month/year].
+This policy was last updated on 4/8/18 and is scheduled for review in 2020.

-The principal will complete the Department’s Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.
+The principal and Anaphylaxis coordinator will complete the Department’s Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.